Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress11/03/2024

 On the afternoon of March 11, the Ho Chi Minh City Department of Education and Training said that the industry's viewpoint is to stabilize the enrollment work at the beginning of the school year 2024-2025.
-Therefore, the Department's leaders will advise the City People's Committee to propose to the Ministry of Education and Training to allow continued enrollment in grade 6 at Tran Dai Nghia High School for the Gifted this year.
+Therefore, the Department's leaders will advise the City People's Committee to propose to the Ministry of Education and Training to allow continued enrollment of grade 6 at Tran Dai Nghia High School for the Gifted this year.

 "After that, the Department will develop a roadmap to properly implement the provisions of the Education Law on specialized schools," said a Department leader.

-This proposal is similar to the Hanoi Department of Education and Training's proposal a few days ago, after the Ministry of Education and Training requested the city government to direct the enrollment of 6th grade students at Hanoi - Amsterdam High School for the Gifted in accordance with regulations.
+This proposal is similar to the Hanoi Department of Education and Training's proposal a few days ago, after the Ministry of Education and Training asked the city government to direct the enrollment of 6th grade students at Hanoi - Amsterdam High School for the Gifted in accordance with regulations.

 Responding to VnExpress on March 7, Associate Professor Dr. Nguyen Xuan Thanh, Director of the Department of Secondary Education, Ministry of Education and Training, said that the 2005 Education Law stipulated that specialized schools only exist at the high school level.
 This content is also maintained in the 2019 Education Law.
 The model of junior high school blocks in specialized schools is not included in any legal regulations.
 However, due to historical existence, there are two schools, Tran Dai Nghia Specialized High School (HCMC) and Hanoi - Amsterdam (Hanoi), that have junior high school blocks.